Connect Sitepager to Your AI Assistant with MCP

 Section titled “What you can do”Once connected, your assistant can:

-- Create and run scans and wait for results
+- Create scans, run them, and wait for results

 - Summarize issues across your entire site